Staking a claim in MENA: What acquiring FoundersLane means for Creative Dock

 Who is FoundersLane?

-Creative Dock has a decade of venture building under its belt, but FoundersLane is no newcomer either and has a long list of impressive clients, e.g. adidas, Allianz, Henkel, Saptco, Trumpf, or Vattenfall.
+Creative Dock has a decade of venture building under its belt, but FoundersLane is no newcomer either and has a long list of impressive clients, e.g. Allianz, Henkel, Saptco, Trumpf, or Vattenfall.
 “FoundersLane successfully co-created the venture business category and has a unique entrepreneurial founder’s DNA,” says Martin Pejsa, founder and CEO of the Creative Dock Group (GDG).

 Founded in 2016 in Berlin, FoundersLane describes itself as “over 100 entrepreneurs, founders, and tech experts [who have] founded, built, scaled, led to the exit, and invested in over 250 tech companies.”
 By partnering with corporations and traditional industries, they’ve built a cross-sector portfolio of ventures from healthcare, logistics, and sustainability to agriculture.
 They’re perhaps best known for Ally.de, a Class 1 medical device-certified app that supports living with and treating osteoarthritis, and Solytic, a joint venture with Vattenfall that optimizes the output and profitability of solar panels arrays.